vkavsek/learning_leptos/README.md

 - rustup toolchain install nightly
 - rustup target add wasm32-unknown-unknown

-For more info on SSR and other server related stuff, as well as other details, check out the [Leptos Book](https://leptos-rs.github.io/leptos/01_introduction.html).
+For more info on SSR and other server related stuff, as well as other details, check out the [Leptos Book](https://leptos-rs.github.io/leptos/01_introduction.html) as well as examples provided in the Leptos repo.